-Four systems that are NOT recommended are shown on Pages 12 and 13.
+See "Systems Not Allowed" on page 13 to see four systems that are NOT recommended.
 Possible alternate systems are provided with each non-recommended system.

 System A represents a typical straight-line system with optional tandem bin set-up.
 If this were a long system with many outlet drops, some feed bypass should be provided by increasing the size of the outlet holes, from small at the bin end, to the large at the control end of the line.